albertodev01/equations/README.md

   - Use `Quartic` to find the roots of a polynomial whose degree is 4.
   - Use `DurandKerner` to find the roots of a polynomial whose degree is 5 or higher.

-Note that `DurandKerner` can be used with any polynomials, so you could use it (for example) to solve a cubic equation as well.
+Note that `DurandKerner` works with any polynomials, so you could use it (for example) to solve a cubic equation as well.
 However, `DurandKerner` internally uses loops, derivatives, and other mechanics to approximate the actual roots.
-When trying to solve a polynomial equation whose degree is 4 or lower, prefer using `Quartic`, `Cubic`, `Quadratic` and `Linear` since they use direct formulas to find the roots.
-Here's how you can solve a cubic:
+When the degree is 4 or lower, prefer using `Quartic`, `Cubic`, `Quadratic` and `Linear` because they use direct formulas to find the roots and thus they're more precise.
+Here's an example on how to find the roots of a cubic:

 ```dart
 // f(x) = (2-3i)x^3 + 6/5ix^2 - (-5+i)x - (9+6i)